keaganveness/se-technical-assessment/README.md

 ## 5. Building the Image

-I already built and published the image publically to my DockerHub repository at:
+I already built and published the image publicly to my DockerHub repository at:

 ```
 keaganveness/web-app:latest